Queensland Camping

-K’Gari literally means “paradise”, and as soon as you catch a glimpse of the island, you’ll see why.
-Formerly known as Fraser Island, K’gari is absolutely stunning and with plenty of things to do in K’gari, it is the ultimate experience for anyone who loves the great outdoors.
+K’Gari literally means “paradise,” and as soon as you catch a glimpse of the island, you’ll see why.
+Formerly known as Fraser Island, K’gari is absolutely stunning, and with plenty of things to do there, it’s the ultimate experience for anyone who loves the great outdoors.

-With a length of 120kms, K’gari is the world’s largest sand dune and offers plenty of natural attractions for everyone to enjoy.
-Some of the best things to do on K’gari include exploring subtropical rainforests, cooling off in crystal clear freshwater lakes and creeks, relaxing on stunning beaches, climbing towering sand dunes, spotting wildlife and much more.
+With a length of 120 km, K’gari is the world’s largest sand dune and offers plenty of natural attractions for everyone to enjoy.
+Some of the best things to do on K’gari include exploring subtropical rainforests, cooling off in crystal clear freshwater lakes and creeks, relaxing on stunning beaches, climbing towering sand dunes, spotting wildlife, and much more.

-Whether you plan on joining a 4WD tour, self-driving or flop and drop at one of the resorts and explore the island on a day tour – there is something for everyone to enjoy on K’gari.
-Whether you have a day or two or a week or more you’ll struggle to see all the K’gari attractions in just one trip, so you’ll need a plan and decide what you’ll see in advance.
+Whether you plan on joining a 4WD tour, self-driving, or flop and drop at one of the resorts and exploring the island on a day tour, there is something for everyone to enjoy on K’gari.
+Whether you have a day or two or a week or more, you’ll struggle to see all the K’gari attractions in just one trip, so you’ll need a plan and decide what you’ll see in advance.

-To help you decide what K’gari things to do make it on your shortlist, we’ve put this guide together which covers all of the most popular things to do at K’gari.
-This Explore K’gari guide covers the best things to see, how to get to K’gari, information on the various island’s villages, island tours, driving on the island and tips on where to stay.
+To help you decide what K’gari things to do to make it on your shortlist, we’ve put this guide together, which covers all of the most popular things to do at K’gari.
+This Explore K’gari guide covers the best things to see, how to get to K’gari, information on the various island’s villages, island tours, driving on the island, and tips on where to stay.

 After reading this detailed guide, you’ll be well on your way to planning your holidays on K’gari.